edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 * **Maintainability**: Simpler code is easier to maintain, troubleshoot, and extend over time.

-The KISS principle is important because it emphasizes the value of simplicity in software development.
+The KISS principle is important because it emphasises the value of simplicity in software development.
 Simple code is easier to read, understand, and maintain, making it more accessible to other developers and your future self.
 When code is kept simple, it becomes easier to troubleshoot, debug, and extend, reducing the likelihood of